-Visiting Iceland was always at the top of my bucket list.
-But when I found out that my friends had paid $1500 for a week in an Airbnb, I began to despair that Iceland would ever fit into my budget.
+Visiting Iceland was always at the top of my bucket list, and there are some really unique places to stay in Iceland.
+But when I found out that my friends had paid $1500 for a week for their Airbnbs, I began to despair that Iceland would ever fit into my budget.
 Then I found the LOFT Hostel.
-It had been a while since I’d stayed at a hostel, as I’d come to appreciate the comforts of private rooms and beautiful, boutique hotels.
+It had been a while since I’d stayed at a hostel, and I’d come to appreciate the comforts of private rooms and beautiful, boutique hotels.
 Yet if it meant the difference between visiting and not visiting Iceland, I was certainly willing to give them a try.

 The LOFT Hostel couldn’t have been a better choice.
 Not only were they perfectly located right in the heart of Reykjavik, the hostel was also beautiful, comfortable, clean, secure and fun.
 What more could you want in a hostel?